heykayla/my-writing/Reference_Materials/Git_Commands.md

 ### Configure Git

 Use the commands outlined in this section to set up and customize your [Git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) environment on your local computer for all repositories on your computer.
-You can also [configure this per repository](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_git_config).
+You can also [configure Git per repository](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_git_config).

 | Command                                      | Definition                                |
 | -------------------------------------------- | ----------------------------------------- |